By Shea & Raan Parton

 The fibers are extracted by bundling jute stems together and immersing them in running water.
 The raw fibers are then transported to the wonderful folks at our manufacturing co-ops, who craft them into the bags you know and love.
 One of the best things about jute fiber is that it is strong and durable, yet is sustainably harvested in a way which doesn't negatively impact the local economy or environment.

 We're so pleased to say that our long-lasting and durable market bags feature eco-friendly materials like the jute fiber and conscientiously sourced leather.
 Check out the images below of the eco-conscious process behind the market bag's leather handles, including an infographic on how these handles result in practical energy savings.
-Plus, take a look at the jute plants these bags are made of — including our new Customizable Standard Market Tote in Black and in Light Blue.
+Plus, take a look at the jute plants these bags — including our new Customizable Polka-Dot Totes (which come out September 1st) — are made of.